gotvinne/Light-weight-MPC/frontend/README.md

 package-lock.json
 package.json
 ```

-**public**:

-**src**:
-The source code defining the user interface. *Components* folder holds all react components rendered in the application

-**package.json**: This is a json file describing all react packages needed in order to deploy the application.

 ### React packages
 In order to run the application, Download Node.js and npm from [here](https://nodejs.org/en/download).
 Check package.json for react dependancies.